SindujaSivan/Customer-Churn-Prediction-Analysis/README.md

 4. **Target Variable:**
    - **Churn:** Binary variable indicating customer churn (0 for no churn, 1 for churn).
 Churn is randomly assigned with a higher probability for non-churn (80% probability for 0 and 20% probability for 1).

 This synthetic dataset aims to simulate a scenario where customer features are generated randomly, including factors that may contribute to customer churn.
 It provides a basis for building and testing customer churn prediction models.
 ![Data](assets/Data.png)
-<span style="font-size: 8pt;">*Picture reference: [Synthetic Data]*</span>
+<span style="font-size: 8pt;">*Note: [Synthetic Data (First and last few features are shown above]*</span>

 **Models Used:**
 1. **Random Forest Classifier:**
    - A versatile ensemble learning method that builds multiple decision trees and merges their predictions to improve accuracy and robustness.